dpaes-so/Minishell/README.md

 3.make a function that makes pipes, in a loop it only recevies a string with the commands and flags together

 4.stil dont know how ima do the redirections, problem for my future self

+stuff parser needs to do:

+1.make lexer

+2.make parser

+3.help exec with redirect logic

+4.eat a snickers